groundbeeflover/newThesisRepo/README.md

 # Model install and setup

-We recommend to use '[Anaconda'](https://docs.anaconda.com/anaconda/install/linux/) to create a self-contained python environment for the models.
-Using anaconda, the following creates then activates a new environment:
+We running the code in [Anaconda](https://docs.anaconda.com/anaconda/install/linux/) to create a self-contained python environment.
+Using Anaconda, the following creates then activates a new environment:
 ```
 conda create -n DGOD python
 conda activate DGOD